 - Fresh, chopped fruit such as strawberries and grapes

-- Slices of citrus including grapefuit, orange and lemons
+- Slices of citrus including grapefruit, orange and lemon

 - Fresh, chopped herbs including mint and basil

-- Green tea or other flavoured teas for a refreshing ice tea without the added sugars
+- Green tea or other naturally flavoured teas for a refreshing ice tea, without the added sugars

 Looking for something sweeter?
-You can always add a touch of vanilla essence, organic maple syrup, or a touch of Nature’s Choice Agave Nectar or Xylitol Syrup to your water (both available from Dis-Chem).
+You can always add a touch of vanilla essence, organic maple syrup, or a touch of Agave Nectar or Xylitol Syrup to your water (both readily available from Dis-Chem).

-DISCLAIMER: You must not rely on the information on this website/newsletter as an alternative to medical advice from your doctor or other professional healthcare provider.
+DISCLAIMER: You must not rely on the information on this website/newsletter as an alternative to medical advice from your healthcare professional.